-The original late Gothic church was an aisleless building on a rectangular plan with a four-sided tower adjacent to it from the north-west.
-This tower was reinforced at the corners with high, stepped buttresses, and its elevations were decorated with long, plastered blendes with semicircular closures and horizontal plastered stripes just below the eaves of the roof.
+The church was built in the former Gniezno suburb called Cierpięgi or Jeleń.
+In the late Gothic period, it was a n aisleless building on a rectangular plan with truncated eastern corners, without a chancel separated externally, with a quadrilateral, three-story tower adjacent rather atypically to the western part of the northern wall.
+The tower was reinforced at the corners with high, stepped buttresses, and its elevations were decorated with long, plastered niches with semicircular heads and horizontal plastered stripes just below the eaves of the roof.

 Maluśkiewicz P., Gotyckie kościoły w Wielkopolsce, Poznań 2008.